 The Times Square Alliance lets New Yorkers and visitors put their wishes out to the world with the New Year’s Eve Wishing Wall.
 Write your wish and it will become some of the actual confetti released at midnight on New Year’s Eve.
 The Wishing Wall is on the Times Square Broadway plaza (btw.
 46th & 47th Sts.) and available every day but Christmas from 11am to 8pm Dec.
 3 until December 29th.
 Every wish becomes part of the 3,000 pounds of confetti released at midnight over the one million-plus revelers in Times Square.

 On the opposite side of wishes, come Friday, December 28th, you can shred your bad memories from 2019 at the 13th Annual Good Riddance Day in Times Square.
 From noon to 1pm, a Shred-it mobile truck will be on-site to destroy the worst of paper memories, giving participants a fresh start in 2019.
 Paper will be available; Times Square Plaza (btw.
 45th & 46th Sts.).
 TimesSquareNYC.org/NewYearsEve

 New Year's Eve in NYC: Comedy

 Don't stay out on the cold waiting for the ball to drop.
-Join the party at LOL Times Square Comedy Club in the heart of it all with over 4 hours of open bar.
+Join the party at LOL Times Square Comedy Club in the heart of it all with package options for a cash bar, well bar, or even a premium all-included bar.
 Party, drink and laugh at the best New Year's Eve Celebration in the world: Times Square.
-Choose from a variety of packages with a comedy show, well open bar, and premium open bar.
 You can see the ball drop in simultaneous translation on the screens inside the club and hear the New Year's Eve Countdown happening live at the front of LOL Times Square.
-Hosts from the club will help you navigate right to the door of the 2018 LOL Times Square New Year's Eve Bash.
+Hosts from the club will help you navigate right to the door of the 2020 LOL Times Square New Year's Eve Bash.